 The Atlassian Cloud computing offering for enterprises also allows users to customize environments according to their needs: configuring instances with specific Atlassian Marketplace apps or creating a specific set of project configurations.
 It can be achieved using Forge.
 As well

-To extend and customize your Atlassian tools in the cloud, remember that its Marketplace has more than 1,000 apps, including Projectrak for Jira and Exporter for Jira.
-In addition to that, Atlassian is working alongside the creators of the most popular apps to ensure they offer the same functionalities, support, security, and reliability that you expect from the tools in other types of hosting in the cloud.
+Atlassian is working alongside the creators of the most popular apps to ensure they offer the same functionalities, support, security, and reliability that you expect from the tools in other cloud hosting types.

 Are you need to migrate to Cloud, but you are not very sure about the steps you must take?
 Don't worry; you are not the only one.